 [T]his sounds like so obvious and general a project that it can hardly denote a specific philosophy or project at all… [T]his is an utterly banal set of goals that are shared by literally everyone who sincerely tries to act charitably.

-The fact is: open-minded, cause-agnostic concern for promoting the impartial good is vanishingly rare.
+The fact is, an open-minded, cause-agnostic concern for promoting the impartial good is vanishingly rare.
 As a result, the few people who sincerely have and act upon this concern end up striking everyone else as extremely weird.
 We all know that the way you’re supposed to behave is to be a good ally to your social group, do normal socially-approved things that signal conformity and loyalty (and perhaps a non-threatening degree of generosity towards socially-approved recipients).
 “Literally everyone” does this much, I guess.
 But what sort of weirdo starts looking into numbers, and argues on that basis that chickens are a higher priority than puppies?
 Horrible utilitarian nerds, that’s who!
 Or so the normie social defense mechanism seems to be (never mind that efficient impartial beneficence is not exclusively utilitarian, and ought rather to be a significant component of any reasonable moral view).

 Let’s be honest

 Everyone is motivated to rationalize what they’re antecedently inclined to do.
-I know I do plenty of suboptimal things, due to both (i) failing to care as much as would be objectively warranted about many things (from non-cute animals to distant people), and (ii) being akratic and failing to be sufficiently moved even by things I value, like my own health and well-being.
+I do plenty of suboptimal things myself, due to both (i) failing to care as much as would be objectively warranted about many things (from non-cute animals to distant people), and (ii) being akratic and failing to be sufficiently moved even by things I value, like my own health and well-being.
 But I try to be honest about it, and recognize that (like everyone) I’m just irrational in a lot of ways, and that’s OK, even if it isn’t ideal.

 Vegans care more about animals than I do, and that’s clearly to their credit.
 I try to compensate through some high-impact donations, and I think that’s also good (and better than going vegan without the donations).
 I encourage others to do likewise.